aaronjamesyoung/ajy-digitalgarden/src/site/notes/sermons/2022-08-07 Gospel and Culture - Politics.md

     * When we say God has put a person in power, we can attribute their actions as the will of God, and unquestionably go with it.
     * This can lead to using violence to try to make our nation more like how we think it should be as a Christian nation

-BILLY GRAHAM AFTER WATERGATE: "in my earlier days...
-I tended to identify the kingdom of God with the American way of life.
+BILLY GRAHAM AFTER WATERGATE: "in my earlier days… I tended to identify the kingdom of God with the American way of life.
 I don't think like that now."

-### going too far the other way
+## Going Too far the other way

 * Don't get apolitical or impartial.
 Keeping the church out of politics is not helpful to people under oppression.
 * You're not taking responsibility if you say "Jesus not politics"

-### be involved
+## Be Involved

 * Our relationship with Jesus should not be static.
 We should be willing to evaluate and reconstruct or faith.
 * Democracy may not be perfect but it is our tool